OpenBB-finance/OpenBB/website/content/stocks/options/binom/_index.md

 usage: binom [-s STRIKE] [-p] [-e] [-E] [-P] [-v VOLATILITY] [-h]
 ```

 Shows the value of an option using binomial option pricing.
 Can also show raw data and provide a graph with predicted underlying asset ending values.
+The binomial options model calculates how big an up step or down step in the next time period will likely be.
+Then it creates a tree doing this at each period.
+The end results of this is a tree with possible asset values at each "step".
+For our calculations we use a day as our "step" time period.
+We then take all of the expected values at the finishing date and use this to begin a tree of option values at each step.
+The ending results is the value of the option today.

 ```
 optional arguments: